cjdelisle/econet-linux-wiki/home.md

   * EN7580 (partially)

 ## I have an EcoNet device, what can I do with it?
-Right now, there is an out-of-tree Openwrt build that can be run on EN751221 devices.
+Right now, there is basic support in OpenWRT build that can be run on EN751221 devices.
 It has rudimentary boot-to-a-console capability, but no drivers.

 You can:

-* Get the source from https://github.com/cjdelisle/openwrt/tree/new-platform-en75
+* Get the source from https://github.com/openwrt/openwrt/
 * Get binaries from https://github.com/cjdelisle/OpenWRT-EN751221-Builds/releases/latest

 **ETHERNET IS NOT SUPPORTED YET, YOU MUST HAVE UART PINS CONNECTED**